-It is much too soon to say what, if any, the effects of these initiatives will be.
+It is too soon to say what, if any, the effects of the City's initiatives will be.
 The experience of the federal Neighbourhood Improvement Program (NIP) of the 1970s indicates some of the possibilities.
-At a time when it was still widely assumed that some neighbourhoods were beyond redemption, NIP funds were targeted at areas which had experienced moderate decline but were still deemed to be salvageable.
+At a time when it was still widely assumed that some neighbourhoods were beyond redemption, NIP funds were targeted at areas that had experienced moderate decline but were still deemed to be salvageable.
 In cities like Toronto, the timing was fortuitous: many NIP areas prospered and in time gentrified.

 The neighbourhoods that Hamilton has recently targeted are typically more deteriorated than those that received NIP funds, being among the most challenged in the city.
-But times have changed: instead of being viewed as an unlikely event, the revitalisation of inner-city neighbourhoods is seen as almost inevitable, and almost all older neighbourhoods are thought to have potential.
+But times have changed: across Canada, the revitalization of inner-city neighbourhoods is no longer seen as unlikely but, rather, almost inevitable.
+Almost all older neighbourhoods are thought to have potential.
 It is likely that several of the targeted neighbourhoods in Hamilton, notably those that are centrally located, will revive.
-In time - and of course the timeline is imponderable - so will others.
-Those furthest away from the centre, however, including some declining areas on the Mountain that are ill-served by transit, and that do not have the ready appeal of historic cachet and walkability, will face greater challenges.
+In time - and of course the timeline is impossible to predict - so will others.
+Those furthest away from the centre, however, including some declining areas on the Mountain that are ill-served by transit, and those that do not have the ready appeal of historic cachet and walkability, will face greater challenges.